 Those are reserved IP addresses.
 These addresses are intended for use in closed local area networks and the allocation of such addresses is not globally controlled by anyone.

-Direct access to the Internet using a private IP address is not possible.
-In this case, the connection to the Internet is via NAT (network address translation replaces the private IP address with a public one).
-Private IP addresses within the same local network must be unique and cannot be repeated.
+Direct access to the Internet from a private IP address is not possible.
+In this case, the connection to the Internet must go through NAT (Network Address Translation replaces the private IP address with a public one).
+Private IP addresses within the same local network must be unique and cannot duplicate.

-As far as Internet security is concerned, the use of a private IP address is more secure than the use of a public IP address, as private IP addresses are not directly visible on the Internet and are behind NAT, which also ensures the security of the home network.
+As far as Internet security is concerned, the use of a private IP address is more secure than the use of a public IP address, as private IP addresses are not directly visible on the Internet and are located behind NAT, which also ensures the security of the home network.
 When using a public IP address, measures are required to provide additional security for the computer or server that are exposing their services to the Internet (e.g. using a firewall to block ports and protocols that are not used by the server; using a DMZ network segment to separate public services from the local network, etc.).

-How do I check if ISP assigns me a direct public address?
+How do I check if ISP assigns me a public address?

 To check if your IP address is public, you can use myip.com (or any similar service).
-You will be shown the IP address of the sender of request to the site; and if it matches the IP address that your Internet service provider assigned you (i.e the one that is shown on Dashboard's infopanel), then you are assigned with a public IP address.
+You will be shown the IP address that was used for accessing the site; and if it matches the IP address that your Internet service provider assigned you, then you have a public IP address.

-The IP address on the WAN interface of the Keenetic router can be viewed in its web interface.
-On the Dashboard home page in the Internet info panel, click 'Connection Details'.
+The IP address of the Keenetic's WAN interface is shown in its web interface.
+On the 'System dashboard' page in the 'Internet' info panel, click 'Connection Details'.
 In the 'IP address' field, you will see the address which is used to access the Internet.

-Here, the numbers are the same and it is actually a public address used on the WAN of the router.
+Here, the addresses are the same, and it is actually a public address used on the WAN of the router.